 Some people have a single, acute episode experiencing symptoms of diverticulitis, never to have the problem again.
 Other people may suffer from recurrent, distinct episodes.
 In these cases, the diverticulitis pain is often severe and comes on suddenly, but it can also be mild and become worse over several days.
 The intensity of the diverticulitis pain can fluctuate.

 Occasionally, diverticulitis leads to bleeding; infections; small tears, called perforations; or blockages in the colon.
 Bleeding diverticula can lead to blood in the stool.
 Infected diverticula can form abscesses or can perforate and leak infected fluid into the abdominal cavity, which can lead to body-wide infection (sepsis), fever, chills, and severe abdominal pain.

 Fistulas may form if infection spreads outside the colon and causes the colon’s tissue to stick to nearby tissues, such as the bladder.
 This may cause chronic, severe bladder infections with associated pelvic pain.
 Scarring caused by infection may lead to partial or total blockage of the intestine, called intestinal obstruction.
 When the intestine is blocked, severe constipation, bloating, and pain occurs.
-For these complicated cases of diverticulitis, hospitalization and surgery are often required.

 Not all people with diverticulitis have distinct, acute episodes separated by symptom-free periods.
 In fact, what is becoming more and more obvious to medical experts in recent years is that a number of people have a chronic, low-grade form of diverticular disease that causes ongoing symptoms which mimic the symptoms of irritable bowel syndrome (IBS).[3-4]